A reduction theorem for the Navarro Alperin weight conjecture: Preliminaries

-\begin{lem} Let $Z$ be a normal subgroup of a finite group $G.$ Then we have that \begin{enumerate} \item If $Z$ is a central $p'$-subgroup of $G,$ then there is a natural bijection \item If $Z$ is a normal $p$-subgroup of $G.$ We let $\bar{H}=HZ/Z$ for any subgroup $H$ of $G.$ Then $Z$ is contained in any $p$-radical subgroup of $G$ and there exists a natural bijection $\Rad(G)\ra\Rad(\bar{G}),S\mapsto\bar{S}.$ For any $\varphi\in\IBr(G),$ we let $\bar{\varphi}\in\IBr(\bar{G})$ be the corresponding character of $\varphi$ when it is seen as a character of $\bar{G}.$ If $Q$ is a vertex of $\varphi,$ then $Z\leqslant Q$ and $\bar{Q}$ is a vertex of $\bar{\varphi}.$ \end{enumerate} \end{lem} \begin{proof} The condition (1) and the first part of the condition (2) come from \cite[Lemma 2.3]{Nav1}.
-The second part of Condition (2) comes from \cite[Chapter IV, Theorem 2.2(2), Lemma 3.4(ii)]{Nagao}, noticing that $Z$ acts trivially on any irreducible $FG$-module. \end{proof}
+\begin{lem} Let $Z$ be a normal subgroup of a finite group $G.$ Then we have that \begin{enumerate} \item If $Z$ is a central $p'$-subgroup of $G,$ then there is a natural bijection \item Let $Z$ be a normal $p$-subgroup of $G,$ and denote by $\bar{H}=HZ/Z$ for any subgroup $H$ of $G.$ Then $Z$ is contained in any $p$-radical subgroup of $G$ and there exists a natural bijection $\Rad(G)\ra\Rad(\bar{G}),S\mapsto\bar{S}.$ For any $\varphi\in\IBr(G),$ let $\bar{\varphi}\in\IBr(\bar{G})$ be the deflation of $\varphi$.
+If $Q$ is a vertex of $\varphi,$ then $Z\leqslant Q$ and $\bar{Q}$ is a vertex of $\bar{\varphi}.$ \end{enumerate} \end{lem} \begin{proof} The condition (1) and the first part of the condition (2) follow from \cite[Lemma 2.3]{Nav1}.
+The second part of Condition (2) follows from \cite[Chapter IV, Theorem 2.2(2), Lemma 3.4(ii)]{Nagao}, noticing that $Z$ acts trivially on any irreducible $FG$-module. \end{proof}